 Q: If I am volunteering for an exhibitor in their booth, can my spouse get free admission too?

 A: Exhibitors recruit their own volunteers.
 This is separate from volunteering for AFHE.
 Each exhibitor receives a set number of name badges for each booth space they rent and they must pay the registration fee for any name badges beyond the ones they receive with their booth.
 Spouse admission is not included for exhibitor volunteers.
 If you are volunteering for an exhibitor in their booth and your spouse wants to attend the convention, your spouse will need to register for the convention and pay the registration fee.

 Q: How do I purchase recordings of workshops?

-A: CDs or MP3 recordings of speaker workshops may be purchased at the convention at the Resounding Voice booth inside the exhibit hall (booth #901).
-NOTE: Some speakers limit the sale of their workshop recordings from our convention to on-site sales only and may not be available following the convention.
+A: CDs or MP3 recordings of speaker workshops may be purchased at the convention at the Resounding Voice booth in the lobby.
+NOTE: Occasionally one or more speakers may limit the sale of their workshop recordings from our convention to on-site sales only and may not be available following the convention.
 Please check the convention program when you arrive to find out if any speakers will only have their recordings available for sale during the convention.

 Q: Can I purchase workshop recordings after the convention?